Creamy Garlic Italian Dressing

 - Add all the ingredients to the bowl of a food processor and blend away.

 - Scrape down the sides of the bowl and continue mixing until well combined.
-Store leftovers in the fridge up to 5-7 days.
+Store leftovers in the fridge up to 5-7 days in an airtight jar.

 Could I substitute something else for the heavy cream?
 Maybe use more mayo???